top of page

 Q: Do you offer summer programs or camps?

 A: Yes.
-We offer a variety of summer enrichment and academic camps, as well as seasonal programs during fall, winter, and spring breaks.
+We offer a variety of academic and enrichment camps throughout the summer and school breaks.

 Q: Do you offer support for parents?